arcedo/dotfiles/README.md

 # My Dotfiles

 This repository contains my personal dotfiles and Neovim configuration.
-They include my terminal, IDE, and shell setup, everything I use to get my environment running quickly on a new system.
+They include my terminal, text editor and shell setup, everything I use to get my environment running quickly on a new system.

 ## Dependencies